yugabyte/yugabyte-db/docs/content/preview/faq/compatibility.md

 - Expressions: Rich set of PostgreSQL built-in functions and operators
 - Other Features: VIEWs, EXPLAIN, PREPARE-BIND-EXECUTE, and JDBC support

-For more information, refer to [SQL features](../../explore/ysql-language-features).
+{{<lead link="../../explore/ysql-language-features/">}}
+Explore SQL features
+{{</lead>}}

 YugabyteDB's goal is to remain as compatible with PostgreSQL as much as possible.
-If you see a feature currently missing, please file a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues) for us.
+If you see a feature currently missing, you can file a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues).

 ### Can I insert data using YCQL, but read using YSQL, or vice versa?